kiliman/tailwindui-crawler/README.md

 or changed.
 Hopefully, some time in the future, they will open up a private repo for those that have purchased the library.

+## 🚀 Update v1.1.0

+The HTML files now include a link to the `tailwindui.css` file so you can easily view the styled component in the browser.
+Thanks to [Simon Waloschek](https://github.com/sonovice) for the change.

 ## ⚠️ Warning

 NOTE: Since this script is essentially screen scraping, there's the potential